OE-LUCIFER/Webscout/README.md

     # Print the response
     print("AI: ", response)
 ```

+##  Local-LLM

-### `Local-LLM` webscout can now run GGUF models
+Webscout can now run GGUF models locally.
+You can download and run your favorite models with minimal configuration.

-Local LLM's some functions are taken from easy-llama
+**Example:**

 ```python
 from webscout.Local.utils import download_model
 from webscout.Local.model import Model from webscout.Local.thread import Thread from webscout.Local import formats

 # 1. Download the model
 repo_id = "microsoft/Phi-3-mini-4k-instruct-gguf"  # Replace with the desired Hugging Face repo
 filename = "Phi-3-mini-4k-instruct-q4.gguf" # Replace with the correct filename